2025 Romanian presidential election: Second round

 Telegram founder Pavel Durov claimed meanwhile on May 18 that he had been pressured in France in the spring of 2025 to have Telegram remove certain "conservative" messages during the May 2025 presidential election.
 The Ministry of Foreign Affairs in France formally denied this in a statement.
 Following this denial, Durov specifically accused Nicolas Lerner, Director General of External Security (DGSE), of having asked him to carry out this censorship.
-He didn't provide any proof for either of these accusations.
+He did not provide any proof for either of these accusations.

-The AUR party also claimed, in a statement published on May 26, 2025, that Nicolas Lerner had "discreetly" traveled to Romania before the second round of elections.
-These fake news were denied by the Romanian Foreign Intelligence Service, calling them "attempts at manipulation and disinformation", and by French DGSE.
+On 21 May, seven out of the 21 deputies and five out of the seven senators of the right-wing populist Party of Young People left the party, bringing the parliamentary group in the Senate below the minimum threshold of members and causing its dissolution.
 On May 22, the Constitutional Court rejected Simion's request and upheld the initial results, thus validating Dan's election.
 Dan was sworn in on 26 May in front of the Romanian Parliament.

-On 21 May, seven out of the 21 deputies and five out of the seven senators of the right-wing populist Party of Young People left the party, bringing the parliamentary group in the Senate below the minimum threshold of members and causing its dissolution.
+In a statement published on 26 May 2025, the AUR party claimed that Lerner had "discreetly" traveled to Romania before the second round of elections.
+These fake news were denied by the Romanian Foreign Intelligence Service, calling them "attempts at manipulation and disinformation", and by French DGSE.

 International reactions

 Several leaders from across Europe congratulated Dan on his election; they included French president Emmanuel Macron, Ukrainian president Volodymyr Zelenskyy, Moldovan president Maia Sandu, Polish prime minister Donald Tusk, and European Commission president Ursula von der Leyen.
 Russian presidential spokesperson Dmitry Peskov called the election results "strange, to say the least", and said Dan had won "in the absence of the favorite", referring to Georgescu.
 The French intelligence agency DGSE denied claims by George Simion and Telegram founder Pavel Durov that it had interfered with the election.